theopmw/Top-Spots-London/README.md

 ## Site Goals
 ---

-The aim of this site is to provide users with a curated list of the best places to eat and drink in London.
+The aim of the site is to provide users with a curated list of the best places to eat and drink in London.
+The main goal is to provide users with ideas and inspiration on where to go out in London and to encourage them to try new places.

 The site provides the user with the followiing information for each of the venues listed: